 What is Mace?

 Mace is the aril (the bright red, lacy covering) of the nutmeg seed shell.
 The mace is removed from the shell and its broken parts are known as blades.
-The history of mace is closely tied to the history of nutmeg for obvious reasons, though the two items have been treated seperately .
+The history of mace is closely tied to the history of nutmeg for obvious reasons, though the two items have been treated separately .
 Because the yield of mace is much less than nutmeg’s it has had greater value.
 A pile of fruit large enough to make one hundred pounds of nutmeg produces a single pound of mace.

 In its natural state, mace is a bright crimson lace up to 35 mm (1-1/2 in) long, encasing the brown nutmeg in irregular, fleshy lobes.
 As it is dried, it develops its charcteristic aroma but loses its bright red colour.
 Mace from the West Indies is a yellowish brown colour and with fewer holes than mace from East Indian nutmegs which are more orange when dried.
 The mace from either locale can become brittle and horny, though the best quality mace will retain some pliability and release a little oil when squeezed.
 It is flattened and sometimes roughly broken into ‘blades’.
 It is also sold ground and sometimes still enclosing the nutmeg.